 Beach Wedding Concept 1: Coastal Blue

 Known as the most popular beach wedding theme, the Coastal Blue / Shades of Blue concept features a stunning range of azure hues.
 Often paired with neutrals like beige and taupe (representing the shades of the sand) or with greys and lilacs, the coastal blue wedding is serene, relaxed yet poised and cohesive with nature itself.
 If you love the color of the ocean and everything from its waves to its corals and pearls, then commit to a palette of soft, nature-inspired hues, with the occasional pop of turquoise or cobalt blue.
 Similarly, for a cohesive bridal look, opt for a flowy wedding dress that provides lots of movement and silver tone jewelry pieces (such as white gold), featuring pearls and gemstones in shades of blue.
-Moreover, avoid structure and rigidity, both when it comes to your beach wedding dress, as well as your jewelry and hairstyle.
+Moreover, avoid structure and rigidity, both when it comes to your beach wedding dress, as well as your jewelry and wedding hairstyle.

 The elements: seashells, corals and pearls, starfish and other treasures of the sea.